garyzhubc/STAT406-2017/Lecture4/README.md

 Shrinkage methods / Ridge regression
 ------------------------------------

-To manage correlated explanatory variables...
+Stepwise methods are highly variable, and thus their predictions may not be very accurate (high MSPE).
+A different way to manage correlated explanatory variables (to "reduce" their presence in the model without removing them) is...

 ### Selecting the amount of shrinkage